Universal City, California: Universal Ranch 1912

-On April 30, 1912, Carl Laemmle merged the Independent Motion Picture Company with five smaller companies to form the Universal Film Manufacturing Company.
+On April 30, 1912, Carl Laemmle merged the Independent Motion Picture Company (IMP) with five smaller companies to form the Universal Film Manufacturing Company.
 After visiting his newly acquired west coast operations of Nestor Studios and Nestor Ranch, he renamed the studio "Universal Studios" and the leased Oak Crest Ranch became the first "Universal City" in the San Fernando Valley.
 The first Universal/Nestor Ranch (Providencia Land and Water Development Company property Oak Crest Ranch) is presently the site of Forest Lawn Memorial Park (Hollywood Hills).
 In 1915, Universal moved its operations at the Hollywood/Nestor studio and Universal/Nestor Ranch to its new Lankershim Blvd. location before the official opening of Universal City (Lankershim Blvd).
 In 1916, the first Universal Oak Ranch became known as the Lasky Ranch.
 The Hollywood studio was then leased to Christie Comedies.

 Universal City – Oak Crest Ranch (1912–1914)

 In 1912, Carl Laemmle toured his Pacific Coast operations.
 He renamed the Nestor Studio "Universal Studios" and renamed the Providencia Ranch "Universal City."
 Carl Laemmle thought the Providencia Ranch area was too small for his idea of "Universal City."
 He ordered the purchase of Lankershim land Water Company property.
 Universal City moved to a new location, the Taylor Ranch.